awsdocs/aws-step-functions-developer-guide/doc_source/tutorial-continue-new.md

    1. For **Role**, select **Choose an existing role**\.

-   1. For **Existing role**, choose the Lambda role that you created in the [Creating a Lambda State Machine](tutorial-creating-lambda-state-machine.md) tutorial\.
+   1. For **Existing role**, choose the Lambda role that you created in the [Creating a Step Functions State Machine That Uses Lambda](tutorial-creating-lambda-state-machine.md) tutorial\.
 **Note**
 If the IAM role that you created doesn't appear in the list, the role might still need a few minutes to propagate to Lambda\.